 However, I believe that either party (owner or management company) should be able to terminate the agreement with notice.
 Suppose the management company is not doing what they promised, and the property is not leasing.
 You should not be tied up for a year waiting for the contract to expire!
 Sadly, many property management companies will hold your feet to the fire on the term of the agreement no matter how poorly they are performing.

 #7.
-How can the property management agreement be terminated?
+How can the OKC property management agreement be terminated?

-The property management agreement should stipulate how the management agreement can be terminated.
-I recommend that either party (owner or property management company) be able to terminate the agreement with a 30-day written notice for any reason.
+The OKC Home realty property management agreement stipulates that the owner can terminate the agreement with a 30-day written notice for any reason.
+Without financial penalty.
+At any time!

 #8.
 What if you decide to sell the property?